TobiOlajumoke/aws-bootcamp-cruddur-2023/journal/week1.md

 Docker is a tool that allows you to create and manage lightweight, portable containers that can run your applications in any environment, without worrying about dependencies or other environmental factors.

+### Dockerfile
+A Dockerfile is a text file that contains instructions for building a Docker image.
+It contains a series of commands that are executed one after the other to create an image.
+Here's an example of a simple Dockerfile:

 ## References